Montana Cowboy Hall of Fame INDUCTEE 2014

 Raymond was the quintessential cowboy.
 He understood horses, and had a special ability to know if a horse was going to be a good addition to the herd, or if it should be sent down the road.
 He was a quiet man that did not believe that a horse needed to be “broke”.
 Raymond in a sense was a true horse whisper of his time.
 He never believed in using a whip or striking a horse.

-Raymond like most ranchers faced hardships.
-One that he talked about was when lightning struck his horse Connelly while he was checking his stock on the ranch.
-Unfortunately the strike was fatal to his horse.
-Raymond ended up in the hospital for a week .
-He was very fortunate.
+Like most ranchers, Raymond faced hardships, such as when lightning struck his horse Connelly while they were checking stock.
+Unfortunately, the strike killed Connelly, and Raymond ended up in the hospital for a week.
+He was very fortunate to have survived.

 Raymond loved riding his beloved horse Socks in many of the Wilsall parades on rodeo weekend.

-Raymond was a voracious reader, and knew the history better than anyone I know.
+Raymond was a voracious reader and knew history better than anyone I know.
 He used to tease everyone who read Zane Grey and Louis L’Amour books and would always tell them it would ruin them.

 During his last years on this earth, Raymond was content to get in his trusty old truck with his dog Felix and go out to the Henry Guth Hereford Ranch.
-He would spend his day irrigating, tending to cattle, riding the horses and doing the many things that are needed to be done to keep a ranch going.
+He would spend his day irrigating, tending to cattle, riding horses and doing the many things that are needed to be done to keep a ranch going.
 He would take his shirt off about April so he could get a good “glow” and put it back on again in September.
-He did not fear the sun and the dangers that could ensue with too much exposure.
-He was from a different era.
-It was an era that we envy today.
-Neighbors looked after neighbors.
-Their lives depended on it living so far away from towns or cities.
-It could be harsh and unforgiving, but for Raymond and the other cowboys like him it was a land of freedom and being able to do what they loved.
+Raymond did not fear the dangers that could ensue from too much exposure to the sun.
+He was from a different era, one that we envy today.
+Life could be harsh and unforgiving, but for Raymond and the other cowboys it was a land of freedom and being able to do what they loved.

-Raymond was described by a neighbor, Edgar Rexroat who was a former Sedan resident, as “the last of the old time cowboys.”
+Raymond's neighbor, Edgar Rexroat, formerly a Sedan resident, described Raymond as “the last of the old time cowboys.”

 Raymond died October 12, 1975.
 His epitaph reads: A Cowboy’s Cowboy.